yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/selectors.md

 {
-"title": "Access configuration values dynamically at runtime", "linkTitle": "Access configuration values dynamically at runtime", "weight":"60",
+"title": "Complex selector expressions",
+"linkTitle": "Complex selector expressions", "weight":"60",
 "date": "2019-11-27",
-"description": "Use selectors to access configuration values dynamically at runtime" }
+"description": "Use complex selector expressions to access configuration values dynamically at runtime."
+}

 You can access configuration values dynamically at runtime using *selectors*.
 A selector is a special syntax that enables API Gateway configuration settings to be evaluated and expanded at runtime, based on metadata values (for example, from message attributes, a Key Property Store (KPS), or environment variables).